Skip to main content

 Head out for a full-day, guided tour of historic Old Town.
 A local expert will take you through a Quito neighborhood where you'll visit with local artisans, including shopkeepers, hat makers, and confectioners.
 Explore the San Francisco Market—one of the oldest in the capital.
 There, learn about unique Ecuadorian fruits and vegetables, as well as local culinary traditions.
 Stop by a chocolatier to learn how cacao beans are processed, and taste the finest chocolates of Ecuador!

 Next, head north toward the political heart of the city.
-Following a brief narrative, stroll to the Jesuit church of la Compañía to admire its stunning gold-leaf interior.
+Following a brief narrative, stroll to the Jesuit Church of la Compañía to admire its stunning gold-leaf interior.
 Relax and enjoy a lunch that highlights the unique and diverse flavors of this culturally rich South American country.

 In the afternoon, head to the Casa del Alabado Archaeological Museum inside a restored 17th-century colonial mansion to view its collection of pre-Columbian art.
 This evening, enjoy a welcome reception and prepare for your upcoming adventure.